NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Aged Assassin Vine Wine.md

 [[Equipment Effects/Effect_ Assassin Vine Wine|Effect: Assassin Vine Wine]]

 Assassin vine wine that has been aged for several years—or artificially aged with alchemy—develops both a greater complexity of flavor and a stronger connection to an assassin vine's bond with nature.
-When you drink the wine, vegetation in a 20-foot emanation around you begins to writhe, becoming difficult terrain until the start of your next turn.
+When you drink the wine, vegetation in a @Template\[emanation|distance:20\] around you begins to writhe, becoming difficult terrain until the start of your next turn.

 *Source: Pathfinder Treasure Vault*
 *OGL*